jesserockz/ha-leafspy/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=leafspy)

 5. Configure your Leaf Spy app settings using the information that the integration displays on screen.
-If you don't have the app in front of you, copy down the on-screen information; the generated password will only be shown this once.
-If you don't copy it down, you'll have to uninstall the integration, restart, and reinstall.
+If you don't have the app in front of you, copy down the password.
+The generated password will only be shown this once; if you don't copy it down, you'll have to uninstall the integration, restart, and reinstall.

 ## Entities
 _See [LeafSpy manual](https://leafspy.com/wp-content/uploads/2024/04/LeafSpy-Help-1.5.0.pdf#page=70) for more details on the data that the app sends._